makkus/docker-seafile/Install.md

  - **SEAFILE_DB_PASSWORD**: the password of the mariadb user to manage the seafile databases
  - **SEAFILE_HOSTNAME**: the hostname under which this seafile installation will be accessible, because of some internal seafile requirement, this either needs to be an ip address or a hostname with at last a domain name (basically, the string you provide needs to have a '.' in it, if you only want to test, just use something like: *boxname.home* , be aware you'll need this later in the manual seafile setup process, also, you'll need to add an entry into your /etc/hosts file if you do that, otherwise file up-/downloads won't work)
  - **SEAFILE_SITE_ROOT**: the path in the url under which seafile should be accessible (e.g. https://host.name.com/path).
 Use an empty string if you want Seafile to be accessible via the domain name.
- - **SEAFILE_SITE_TITLE**: the title of this seafile installation that will be displayed on the webpage
+ - **SEAFILE_SITE_TITLE**: the title of this seafile installation that will be displayed on the webpage, don't use fancy characters in there if possible, I'm not sure what the rules are, but sometimes the seafile install script rejects titles.
  - **ENABLE_BACKUP**: True or False, whether to automatically backup the seafile app data, the config, the database and the files stored in seafile
  - **ENABLE_GARBAGE_COLLECTION**: True or False, whether to run the garbage collection regularly (3am in the morning, every day).
 When garbage collection is running, seafile is shut down and therefore unavailable until it is finished.